Oncinotis glabrata

-Oncinotis glabrata grows as a climbing shrub or liana up to 50 m long, with a stem diameter of up to 12 cm.
+Oncinotis glabrata is a plant in the family Apocynaceae.
+It grows as a climbing shrub or liana up to 50 m long, with a stem diameter of up to 12 cm.
 Its fragrant flowers feature a yellow to greenish yellow corolla.
-Fruit consists of paired follicles, each up to 30 cm long.
-Habitat is forests from sea-level to 2200 m altitude.
+The fruit consists of paired follicles, each up to 30 cm long.
+Its habitat is forests from sea level to 2200 m altitude.
 Local medicinal uses include as a treatment for yaws sores.
-O. glabrata is found in Guinea, Liberia, Ivory Coast, Ghana, Benin, Nigeria, Cameroon, the Central African Republic, Equatorial Guinea, Gabon, the Republic of Congo, the Democratic Republic of Congo, Burundi, Uganda, Tanzania and Angola.
+Oncinotis glabrata is native to an area from Guinea in the west to Tanzania in the east and south to Angola.